eeyd/SD3-Net-3D-Detecting-and-Characterizing-Spatters-on-Metal-AM-Surfaces-using-XCT-and-Deep-Learning/README.md

-# SD3-Net: 3D Deep Learning for Spatter Detection in Metal Additive Manufacturing
+# SD3-Net: 3D Detecting and Characterizing Spatter Particles on Metal Additively Manufactured Surfaces using X-Ray Computed Tomography and Deep Learning

 This repository contains the implementation of **SD3-Net**, a 3D deep learning framework designed for spatter-particle detection using **X-ray Computed Tomography (XCT)** volumetric data.
 The method bridges XCT-based metrology with data-driven analysis for quality assurance in metal additive manufacturing (AM).